aplteam/Tatin/docs/FirstStepsWithTatin.md

 The square brackets around "tatin" declare that string to be an alias.
 Without the square brackets Tatin would assume the argument to be either a local path or a URL like `https://localhost/my_tatin_server`.

+A> ### Local and remote Registries
+A>
+A> The Tatin client can access packes that are managed by a Tatin Server but also Registries that are locally available.
+A> In order to address a local Registry you would just provide the path to it.
+The folder _must_ contain a file ffoo.xyz in order to qualify as a Registry.
+A>
+A> Of course

-Note that the list comprehends not only group names and package names but also the major version numbers of each package.
+Note that the list comprehends not only group names and package names but also the major version number of each package.
 This is because in principle these packages:

 ```
 aplteam-misc-1.0.0